lightningspirit/clean-blog-jekyll-theme/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.
+This theme uses the same structure as the default Clean Blog static template.
+The `_includes` holds several partial templates.
+One can find two different layouts under `_layouts`: page and post.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/lightningspirit/clean-blog-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

+In this directory, you'll find the files you need to be able to package up your theme into a gem.
+Put your layouts in `_layouts`, your includes in `_includes` and your sass in `_sass`.
+To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

 To set up your environment to develop this theme, run `bundle install`.